Neural Voice Puppetry: Audio-driven Facial Reenactment: Network Architectures

-\paragraph{Audio2ExpressionNet:} A core component of \OURS{} is the estimation of facial expressions based on audio.
+A core component of \OURS{} is the estimation of facial expressions based on audio.
 To retrieve temporal coherent estimations, we employed a process with two stages.
 In the first stage, we estimate per frame expressions based on DeepSpeech features.
-The network is depicted in Fig.~\ref{fig:audio2expression_net}.
 The output of this network is an audio-expression vector of length $32$.
 This audio-expression is temporally noisy and is filtered using an expression aware filtering network which can be trained in conjunction with the per frame expression estimation network.
 The temporal filtering mechanism is also depicted in the main paper.

 The underlying network that predicts the filter weights gets as input $T=8$ per-frame predicted audio expressions.
-We apply $5$ 1D-convolutional filters with kernel size $3$ that reduce the feature space successively from $32\times8$ over $16\times8$, $8\times8$, $4\times8$, $2\times8$ to $1\times8$.
+We apply $5$ 1D-convolutional filters with kernel size $3$ that reduce the feature space successively from $8\times32$ over $8\times16$, $8\times8$, $8\times4$, $8\times2$ to $8\times1$.
 Each of these convolutions has a bias and is followed by a leaky ReLU activation (negative slope of $0.02$).
 The output of the convolutional network is input to a fully connected layer with bias that maps the $1\times8$ input to the $8$ filter weights that are normalized using a softmax function.
 To train the network we apply a vertex-based loss as described in the main paper.
 The vertices that refer to the mouth region are weighted with a $10\times$ higher loss.
 We use the mask that is depicted in Fig.~\ref{fig:mask}.
 For generalization we used a dataset composed of commentators from the German public TV (e.g., \url{https://www.tagesschau.de/multimedia/video/video-587039.html}).
 In total the dataset contained $116$ videos.